hiroppy/fusuma/site/docs/guides/configuring-fusuma.md

 `style.css` will be generated automatically when `furuma init` runs.
 Fusuma uses postcss-preset-env and postcss-import, so you can use the cssnext syntax up to level:1 and `@import`.

 See [the example css](https://github.com/hiroppy/fusuma/blob/master/samples/intro/style.css).

+### webpack

+If you want to extend fusuma's webpack.config.js, you can use this option.